Types of Libraries for Genealogy Research (and What to Look for in Each)

 How to Use the Online Archive of California in Your Genealogy Research

 With so much available online, it’s easy to forget about the abundance of genealogy records found in libraries and archives.
-Tapping into these resources gives researchers the chance to uncover family stories lost to memory and time.
+Tapping into these types of libraries gives researchers the chance to uncover family stories lost to memory and time.

 Through libraries, we have access to countless documents, artifacts, and other records to expand our family history in exciting new directions.